sec-bit/ckb-zkp/README.md

 ### Binary optimization

-In ckb, the costs comes from the size of the built transaction.
-Heavier in size means higher in cost, while running cost (total instructs executed).So several compiling options are used to try to reduce the contract binary size.
+In ckb, the costs come from the size of the built transaction.
+Heavier in size means higher in cost, while running cost (total instructions executed) has little impact on the deployment and invocation of contracts.
+So several compiling options are used to try to reduce the contract binary size.

 - To build in release mode, this is enabled by default.
 - LTO